• Skip to primary navigation

 2. “Deschool” your family.

 Basically, you need time to remove yourself and your children from the rigid constructs of what you think school is or isn’t.
-If you’re like me, you probably went to school for K-12.
+If you’re like me, you might have gone to school for K-12.
 Private or public, doesn’t matter.
 We’ve had this notion of what learning looks like ingrained in us through that experience.

 For us schooled kids, learning looked like sitting at a desk.
 Like spending 7-8 hours a day in a school building away from family.
 It looked like having to follow the rules and not having the freedom to be yourself.
 Of being forced to do things you weren’t interested in.
 Of being forced to wake up before your body was ready to go learn something that didn’t interest you so that you could check it off on a box for your transcript.